marionettejs/backbone.marionette/docs/marionette.view.md

 Each Region added to a View will become a `Region` instance.

-Additionally, interactions with Marionette.Region will provide features such as onShow callbacks, etc. Please see the Region documentation for more information.
+Additionally, interactions with `Marionette.Region` will provide features such as `onRender` callbacks, etc. Please see the Region documentation for more information.

 ### Basic usage